Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 Article Contributor Information

 We are fortunate to have an excellent team of specialists and experts at OLBG.
 Contributing to the creation and maintenance of this Glenfarclas Cross Country Handicap Chase Preview are Andy and Darren.
-They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.
+They both work on the Horse Racing Tips team, overseeing the tipsters and managing the tip settlement, while also creating and managing all the horse racing event previews for National Hunt Racing.

 Darren Brett